signalfx/signalfx-java/README.md

 ## Sending metrics through a http proxy

 To send metrics through a http proxy one can set the standard java system properties used to control http protocol handling.
 There are 3 properties you can set to specify the proxy that will be used by the http protocol handler:

 * http.proxyHost: the host name of the proxy server
 * http.proxyPort: the port number, the default value being 80.
 * http.nonProxyHosts: a list of hosts that should be reached directly, bypassing the proxy.
 This is a list of regular expressions separated by '|'.
 Any host matching one of these regular expressions will be reached through a direct connection instead of through a proxy.

-Basic Example
+Basic example:

 ```
-java -Dhttp.proxyHost=webcache.mydomain.com -Dhttp.proxyPort=8080”
+$ java -Dhttp.proxyHost=webcache.mydomain.com -Dhttp.proxyPort=8080”
 ```

-Example with directive to bypass proxy for localhost and host.mydomain.com
+Example with directive to bypass proxy for `localhost` and `host.mydomain.com`:

 ```
-java -Dhttp.proxyHost=webcache.mydomain.com -Dhttp.proxyPort=8080 -Dhttp.noProxyHosts=”localhost|host.mydomain.com”
+$ java -Dhttp.proxyHost=webcache.mydomain.com -Dhttp.proxyPort=8080 -Dhttp.noProxyHosts=”localhost|host.mydomain.com”
 ```

 ## Executing SignalFlow computations